CSForestClassifier#

 Parameter names mapped to their values.

-Predict class for X.
+Predict class of X.

 Parameters:

-X{array-like, sparse matrix} of shape = [n_samples, n_features]
+Xarray-like of shape = [n_samples, n_features]

 Returns:

-predarray of shape = [n_samples]
+yarray of shape = [n_samples]

-The predicted classes.
+The predicted classes,

-Predict class probabilities for X.
+Predict class log-probabilities for X.

 Parameters:

-X{array-like, sparse matrix} of shape = [n_samples, n_features]
+X{array-like, sparse matrix} of shape (n_samples, n_features)

 Returns: